pwatter1/spotify-visualizer/README.md

 - Run the spotify credentials script in the terminal
 	- `source spotifyCredentialsExport.sh`
 	- Use source so it runs in the current process and not the child or else no effect
-- Run spotify.py and authenticate
+- Run playlist script and authenticate
 	- `python get_spotify_playlist.py 'username'`
 - Run the download script with discover_weekly.txt
 	- `python get_youtube_downloads.py -f discover_weekly.txt`